 If you fail to file a gift tax return, you’ll be assessed a gift tax penalty of 5 percent per month of the tax due, up to a limit of 25 percent.
 If your filing is more than 60 days late (including an extension), you’ll face a minimum additional tax of at least $205 or 100 percent of the tax due, whichever is less.

 Failure to pay the gift tax on time will result in a penalty of 0.5 percent per month of the amount due, up to a total of 25 percent.
 If you ignore an IRS notice to pay gift tax, your monthly penalty will increase from 0.5 percent to 1 percent.
 Filing an extension does not allow you to pay gift tax late; you must still pay the tax by the tax deadline, even if you have not filed yet.

 How do I avoid gift tax?

-If you think you will give more than $12 million in your lifetime as gifts, it would be beneficial to use up the annual gift tax exclusion each year.
-This exclusion is per person, so you can give $16,000 in 2022 or $17,000 in 2023 to as many people as you want per year and not pay any gift tax on that money.
+If you think you will give more than $12.92 million in your life as gifts, it would be beneficial to use up the annual gift tax exclusion each year.
+This exclusion is per person, so you can give $17,000 in 2023 to as many people as you want per year and not pay any gift tax on that money.
 This can also be doubled if you are married and you can do a split gift.
-So a married couple can give $32,000 in 2022 without having to file a gift tax return and this does not count against the $12 million lifetime exclusion.
+So a married couple can give $34,000 in 2023 without having to file a gift tax return and this does not count against the $12.92 million lifetime exclusion.